Car Accident Injuries

 Types of Injuries Caused in Car Accidents

 There are many types of injuries that can be sustained in a car accident.
 Bruises, lacerations, broken bones, head injuries, neck injuries, and back injuries are common.
-Two of the most often overlooked injuries are soft tissue injuries and concussions, as symptoms are not always immediately visible.
+Two of the most often overlooked injuries are injuries to soft tissue or concussions, as symptoms are sometimes not visible.

 Soft tissue injuries occur when damage is done to the muscles, ligaments, or tendons in our bodies.
 Depending on the severity of a collision, a car accident can easily cause a body to be thrown around or against a hard object.
 This can cause rips, tears, and other damage to soft tissue.
 One of the most recognizable soft tissue injuries is whiplash,which occurs when a person’s neck muscles are torn or damaged as a result of the head being thrown forward and backward.
 Pain, swelling, and limited mobility are quite common in soft tissue injuries.

 Any blow to the head can cause a concussion.
 This type of injury can also happen when the head is jolted around with such violence, it causes the brain to hit the skill with significant force.
 While you may think this type of injury would present signs or symptoms right away, that is not always the case.

 - Inability to concentrate

 - Drowsiness or an overall lack of energy